renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

 The pipeline was performed with 30 threads on the Smithsonian Institution High Performance Computing Cluster (citation: Smithsonian Institution High Performance Computing Cluster.
 Smithsonian Institution)

+All the paremeters used here are described in the manuscript.

 # Step 1 - Genome preparation